 How to Write a New Jersey Sublease Agreement

-It should also explicitly state any property restrictions, such as anti-smoking regulations, pet deposits or prohibitions, or minimum age limits (often found in senior apartment communities).
+It should also explicitly state any property restrictions, such as non-smoking regulations, pet deposits or prohibitions, or minimum age limits (often found in senior apartment communities).

-In addition to sending the sublease agreement, include a letter to the landlord explaining why you want to sublease the property.
+In addition to sending the sublease agreement, you may want to include a letter to the landlord explaining why you want to sublease the property.

-New Jersey Sublease FAQs
+New Jersey Sublease Agreement FAQs

 What happens if a landlord refuses a subtenant request?

-Depending on where the property is located, a landlord may also refuse a subtenant request if the subtenant is listed on a sex or violent offender registry (e.g. if the property is located near a school, church, or daycare).
+Depending on where the property is located, a landlord may also refuse a subtenant request if the subtenant is listed on a sex or violent offender registry (e.g., if the property is located near a school, church, or daycare).